 - The spouses file for a Summary Dissolution, or

-- One spouse files the petition, the other does not respond, and the couple have but there is an agreement, or the parties would like to reach an agreement amicably; or,
+- One spouse files the petition, the other does not respond, and the couple have an agreement, or the parties would like to reach an agreement amicably; or,

 - One spouse files the petition, the other does not respond, and there is no agreement (default)